 1 - Cotija Cheese

-When you think of cotija cheese, imagine bold umami flavors combined with a dry, crumbly texture that provides a delightful contrast to the creamiest dishes.
+When you think of cotija cheese, imagine bold umami flavors combined with a dry, crumbly texture that provides a nice contrast to the creamiest dishes.

 2 - Feta Cheese

-Feta gets a lot of stage time in Greek cuisine, but don’t be fooled—it’s a versatile contender that can slide into a quesadilla with as much grace as it graces a Greek salad.
+Feta (traditionally made from sheep or sheep-goat milk and aged in brine) gets a lot of stage time in Greek cuisine, but don't be fooled-it's a versatile contender that can slide into a quesadilla with as much grace as it graces a Greek salad.
 Its crumbly texture and tangy bite can add a subtle complexity to your recipes.

 With a bold, tangy flavor and that signature crumbly texture, feta is an ideal match for the acidity of dishes like ceviche or beet salads.

-Substitute feta for queso fresco in a 1-to-1 ratio for most recipes, but taste as you go—its tanginess might require a little more or less to hit that perfect harmony.
+Substitute feta for queso fresco in a 1-to-1 ratio for most recipes, but taste as you go-its tanginess might require a little more or less to hit that perfect harmony; also consider white American cheese alternatives for creamy melts.

 3 - Panela Cheese